 No law enforcement officer is going to force a drowsy driver to get back on the highway.

-Our best advice is to remain inside your vehicle at much as you can, and try to act like someone who is too tired to do anything.
-If an officer taps on your window, just tell them you are getting very sleepy, and you don’t have the money to go to a hotel, and you promise to leave in the morning.
+Our best advice is to remain inside your vehicle as much as you can, and try to act like someone who is too tired to do anything.
+If an officer taps on your window, just tell them you are getting very sleepy, you don’t have the money to go to a hotel, and you promise to leave in the morning.